 The SysAdmin: five parts tech and one part accountant!

 Hello, my name is Jason and I’m the new member of the PaperCut team.
 In my previous position I was a Systems Administrator (SysAdmin) at a leading high school.
-It though I’d share my story about PaperCut from my last role.
+I thought I’d share my story about PaperCut from my last role.

 Part of any SysAdmin job is finding technology that fits a business need and in more recent times, a budget!
 Far gone are the days of unlimited budgets and unaccountability.
 There is now pressure on SysAdmins to quantify how a new piece of technology is going improve the bottom line.